01 of 26

 Tillandsia gardneri looks a bit like a small yucca, with pale grayish leaves that taper to a point.
 It's a large size air plant growing from 9 to 12 inches in height.
 This air plant would be a good choice if you can't provide the bright light and warm temperatures most air plants prefer.
 It's very forgiving, but it still needs plenty of moisture.Continue to 22 of 26 below.

 Tillandsia lonatha 'Fuego'

 Tiny, but quite the show-off, 'Fuego' is a cultivar bred to keep on blushing, long after blooming.
 The leaves retain their bright color for months.
-But they are small plants, growing only about 1 inch tall.
+But they are small plants, growing only about one inch tall.
 This could be a focal point in your air plant collection or a conversation starter on your table.
 They may not grow tall, but they do fill out quickly.Continue to 23 of 26 below.

 23 of 26

 Tillandsia recurvata goes by the common name small ball moss or simply ball moss.
-It is really more of a nest shape, with a mass of slender, arching gray-green leaves and a tall lavender flower spike.
-Its leaves grow 2 to 6 inches long.
+It is more of a nest shape, with a mass of slender, arching gray-green leaves and a tall lavender flower spike.
+Its leaves grow two to six inches long.
 This plant often naturalizes in the Southeastern U.S., and it has the very peculiar habit of allowing its seeds to germinate while they are still in the seed pod.
 Tillandsia recurvata is a very easy plant to propagate.Continue to 24 of 26 below.

 24 of 26